alaimo/kama/README.md

 # kama
-Simple string localization for Node JS using the nunjucks.
+Simple string localization for Node JS using the nunjucks templating engine.